jgalvalisi/airflow/ETL-Process/readme.md

    - How are the prices evolution over the year considering the type of hotel?
    - Number of reservations per day
    - Share of reservations per hotel type (City Hotel or Resort Hotel)
-   - Cancellation Distributions according to different parameters (xxxxxx)
+   - Cancellation Distributions according to different parameters
    - Booking changes patterns